 Consider booking a trip with Local, Jeff!
 He can teach you the ins and outs of Rogers Pass.
 Find out more here.

 Although located directly beside Whistler, Blackcomb is a totally different mountain.
 Calling to intermediate to advanced skiers, this mountain offers a higher number of gladed runs versus Whistler.
 You’ll also be able to find other terrain in this sweet spot!
-Blackcomb offers slackcountry options for those who don’t want to skin up on a quick day out looking for gnarly turns.
+Blackcomb offers backcountry options for those who don’t want to skin up on a quick day out looking for gnarly turns.

 From Sherpas Cinema

 Be ready for world-class apres following your day in the backcountry!
 This mountain is great for those in the beginner to intermediate stages, but also offers epic options for those who classify in the advanced range.
+Explore the epic runs with local, Monte.

 Duffey Lake Road